hrgdavor/babel-plugin-jsx-simple/README.md

 }
 ```

-and `applyHtml` is implemented to generate HTML based on the data
+the `applyHtml` function is implemented to generate HTML based on data structured like that
+so the final result in HTML is:

 ```html
 <div>